usmaanalii/javascript/JavaScript30/analysis.md

 ### speechSynthesisUtterance

 An interface for the Web Speech API.
-This contains the content the speech service will read along with options such as language and pitch.
+This contains the content that the speech service will read, along with options, such as language and pitch.

 ``` javascript
 const msg = new SpeechSynthesisUtterance();